Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/sms.md

 #### Function

-删除保存的短信
+Delete saved SMS

 #### Parameters

-* index：保存的短信的下标
+* index: the subscript of the saved SMS
-* storage：选择储存位置，flash还是SIM卡
+* storage: select the storage location, flash or SIM card

 #### Return

-* 是否成功删除短信
+* whether or not to delete messages successfully

 ---